quamm-ai/Avina-AI/install/README.md

 -   Deployment of the Avina project files to `/srv/avina`.
 -   Automatic generation of the `.env` configuration file.
 -   Automated management of user groups (`docker`, `avina-admins`).
--   Conditional setup of Nginx for either HTTP or HTTPS based on the presence of SSL certificates.
+-   Conditional setup of Nginx for either HTTP or HTTPS.
 -   Launching the full Docker Compose stack.

-This script is the recommended and primary method for all new deployments.

 ## How to Run

 1.  **Install Git and Clone Project:**
-    On a clean Ubuntu server, connect via SSH, install `git`, and clone the repository into your home directory.
     ```bash
     sudo apt-get update && sudo apt-get install git -y
     cd ~
     git clone https://github.com/quamm-ai/Avina-AI.git
     ```

-2.  **(Optional) Add SSL Certificate:**
+2.  **Prepare SSL Certificates (CRITICAL Step):**
-    If you want to start in secure HTTPS mode, place your SSL certificate (`.crt`) and private key (`.key`) in the `ssl/` directory now.
+    If you are deploying with HTTPS (Recommended), you must prepare your certificates *before* running the installer.

+    **A. Create the Full Chain:**
+    Nginx requires the full certificate chain (Server Cert + Root CA) in a single file.
     ```bash
-    cp /path/to/your/certificate.crt ~/Avina-AI/ssl/
-    cp /path/to/your/private.key ~/Avina-AI/ssl/
+    # Combine your server certificate and root CA
+    cat server.crt rootCA.pem > fullchain.pem
     ```

+    **B. Place Files:**
+    Copy your files to the `ssl/` directory in the cloned repo:
+    ```bash
+    cp fullchain.pem ~/Avina-AI/ssl/
+    cp server.key ~/Avina-AI/ssl/
+    ```

 3.  **Navigate and Execute:**
-    Change into this directory, make the script executable, and then run it with `sudo` privileges.
-The script will handle moving the project to its final destination (`/srv/avina`).
     ```bash
     cd ~/Avina-AI/install/
     chmod +x install.sh